Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Theory

 where ${\mathsf{D}}^{l'}(\boldsymbol{r})$ is the $l'^{\mathrm{th}}$ Cartesian field component inside the ring, {the integration ranges over the ring, and for} frequencies around $\omega_P$, $\omega_S$, and $\omega_I$, we {have}

 {where $\chi^{(2)}_{i'j'k'}(\boldsymbol{r})$ is the nonlinear susceptibility at the frequencies of interest} \cite{bib:Quesada2022}.

-We note here that the primed indices $\{i',j',k'\}$ {refer to} the lab frame, and the unprimed indices $\{i,j,k\}$ to the ring frame, as described in Appendix \ref{app:RefFrames} and {indicated} in Fig. \ref{fig:Struct}. {The relevant term for the generation of} a pair of non-degenerate signal and idler photons, inside frequency bins $S$ and $I$ (where we {take} $\omega_S>\omega_I$), {from} a pump photon inside the bin labelled $P$ is
+We note here that the primed indices $\{i',j',k'\}$ {refer to} the laboratoryframe, and the unprimed indices $\{i,j,k\}$ to the ring frame, as described in Appendix \ref{app:RefFrames} and {indicated} in Fig. \ref{fig:Struct}. {The relevant term for the generation of} a pair of nondegenerate signal and idler photons, inside frequency bins $S$ and $I$ (where we {take} $\omega_S>\omega_I$), {from} a pump photon inside the bin labelled $P$ is